List of United States Navy aircraft squadrons: Airborne Command & Control (VAW) squadrons

-Each Airborne Command and Control squadron consists of four E-2C or five E-2D Hawkeyes except for the Fleet Replacement Squadron which has more.
-Transition to the E-2D Hawkeye is in progress and should be complete by 2026.
+Each Airborne Command and Control squadron consists of five E-2D Hawkeye Hawkeyes except for the Fleet Replacement Squadron which has more.
+Transition to the E-2D Hawkeye from the E-2C began in 2010 and completed in 2026 with the transition of VAW-116 which was the last squadron to operate the E-2C.
 The Hawkeye's primary mission is to provide all-weather airborne early warning, airborne battle management and command and control (C2) functions for the carrier strike group and Joint Force Commander.
 Additional missions include surface surveillance coordination, air interdiction, offensive and defensive counter air control, close air support coordination, time critical strike coordination, search and rescue airborne coordination and communications relay.

 All deployable VAW squadrons are operationally assigned to a carrier air wing and administratively to Airborne Command & Control and Logistics Wing which is a Type Wing.
 The Fleet Replacement Squadron reports operationally and administratively to the Type Wing.

 The single Fleet Replacement Squadron which serves both the Atlantic and Pacific Fleets is based at Naval Station Norfolk, VA.
-Deployable squadrons when not deployed are home-ported at either Naval Station Norfolk, VA or Naval Base Ventura County, Point Mugu, CA. The exception is VAW-125, which is forward deployed to MCAS Iwakuni, Japan with Carrier Air Wing Five.
+Deployable squadrons when not deployed are home-ported at either Naval Station Norfolk, VA or Naval Base Ventura County, Point Mugu, CA. The exception is VAW-125, which is forward deployed to Marine Corps Air Station Iwakuni, Japan with Carrier Air Wing Five.